 -- What you think you can add to the Plone Foundation

--- Most importantly, the name(s) of one or more Plone Foundation members that "second" your nomination
+-- Most importantly, the name(s) of one or more Plone Foundation members who "second" your nomination

 - Once ready, click "submit" in the workflow drop-down menu to get a reviewer to look at your nomination.

-- Nominations will be accepted until October 1, 23.59, BRT (UTC-3).
-The election will be conducted in conjunction with the annual meeting.
+- Nominations will be accepted until October 18 2016, 23.59, UTC.
+The election will be conducted in conjunction with the annual meeting, which will take place in Boston, MA, USA at the Plone Conference 2016.
 All active members of the Plone Foundation will be eligible to vote.

 About Board Membership

 The Plone Foundation is a not-for-profit, public-benefit corporation with the mission to "promote and protect Plone".
 That has meant that the board is involved in:

 - protecting the trademark, copyrights and other intellectual property, including considering licensing and usage issues;

 - working with various committees, including marketing and membership;

 - handling "other stuff in the community" as needed, e.g. helping craft policy on plone.org and plone.com about commercial listings

 - but not: directing Plone development.
 The board facilitates, but does not direct, the development of Plone itself.